Tips to Get You Through the First Week of Breastfeeding

 baby is satisfied/content in between feedings

-*the baby regains birthweight by 2 weeks/baby should then be gaining upwards of 4-7oz a week during first month
+the baby regains birth weight by 2 weeks/The baby should then be gaining upwards of 4-7oz a week during the first month

 There will be growth spurts:

-During a growth spurt your baby will want to breastfeed more often (maybe every hour) and may not be as satisfied/content as he was before.
+During a growth spurt, your baby will want to breastfeed more often (maybe every hour) and may not be as satisfied/content as before.
 A growth spurt can last anywhere from 2-3 days or up to a week.
-Best advice to handle a growth spurt is by grabbing some snacks, water, your phone, and get nice and comfy on the couch or your bed and watch Netflix and nurse, nurse, nurse.
-This too shall pass.
+The best advice to handle a growth spurt is to grab some snacks, water, and your phone, get nice and comfy on the couch or bed, watch Netflix, and nurse, nurse, nurse.
+This, too, shall pass.
 These are the most common growth spurts for your breastfed baby:

 at 7-10 days